Facts about varicose veins

 • Cramps and contractions: Some people also experience cramps or contractions in their legs, which most often occur at night.

 • Itching: Itching and skin irritation are also common symptoms.
-In some cases, this can lead to inflammation.
+This is due to inflammation caused by the varicose veins

 • A burning sensation: A somewhat rarer symptom is a burning or tingling sensation along the veins that have varicose veins.